ml4a/ml4a.github.io/_chapters/looking_inside_neural_nets.md

 [printblock analogy?] [borges quote about numbers]

-Recall that when we input an image into our neural net, we \"unroll\" the pixels into a single row, as shown below.
-Rather than unrolling the pixels though, let\'s leave them as they are originally, and instead \"roll\" the weights into a single square grid.
+Recall that when we input an image into our neural net, we "unroll" the pixels into a single row, as shown below.
+Rather than unrolling the pixels though, let's leave them as they are originally, and instead "roll" the weights into a single square grid.
 The two representations below look different, but they are expressing the same equation, namely $$z=b+\sum{w x}$$.

 **[Figure: rolled weights + equivalent representation]**